Sainsbury's hybrid self checkout

 Sainsbury’s is trialling new touchscreens in two stores

-Other tech on trial is the addition of more digital screens, in partnership with screen manufacturer Clear Channel.
+Other tech on trial is the addition of more digital media display screens, in partnership with screen manufacturer Clear Channel.
 As well as the introduction of shelf weight sensors in areas that stock high-value items.
 The anti-theft measure notifies staff if there’s a sudden unusual change in the weight of products on shelf.

 The tech comes alongside a number of more low-key format improvements.
 It includes displaying products that are typically bought together, but not often stocked together – for example speciality cheese, chutneys and wine – in the same areas of the shop.